EPOCHDevs/EpochDataSDK/docs/dataset/economic-data.md

 ## Designed for Realistic Backtesting

-**Our economic data is carefully engineered to prevent look-ahead bias in your backtests.**

-Economic indicators are constantly revised after their initial release.
-For example, GDP might be first reported as +2.0% growth, then revised to +1.8% a month later, and revised again to +2.1% in an annual revision.
-Using the final revised numbers in your backtest means you're making decisions with information you didn't have at the time.
+Economic indicators are revised after initial release (e.g., GDP reported at +2.0%, revised to +1.8%, then +2.1%).
+Using final revised numbers creates look-ahead bias.

-**How we solve this:**
-- Data uses **publication dates as the index**, not economic period dates
-- You see what was actually known when you would have made trading decisions
-- Revisions are tracked so you can see how data evolved over time
-- This ensures your strategy performance reflects reality, not hindsight

-For systematic traders, this means your backtests won't show artificially inflated returns from "perfect" economic data that didn't exist during your backtest period.
+**Timing Solution:** Data indexed by publication dates (not economic period dates), showing what was actually known at decision time.
+Prevents artificially inflated returns from "perfect" data unavailable during backtest period.

 ---